mrf/beads-skill/README.md

 - Identify ready work when starting a session
 - File bugs found during development
 - Plan complex features with proper task breakdown

+#### Beads Project Manager

+The `/beads:pm` command activates a detail-oriented project manager agent that:
+- **Enforces alignment** between beads issues and actual work state
+- **Validates priorities** ensuring highest priority work is tackled first
+- **Captures all work** by finding untracked todos, commits, and code comments
+- **Syncs TodoWrite** ensuring every todo has a corresponding beads issue
+- **Maintains discipline** by preventing work outside of beads tracking

+Use it for:
+- Regular project health checks
+- Ensuring team works on what matters most
+- Finding and filing untracked work
+- Validating TodoWrite and beads are in sync
+- Getting a comprehensive status overview

+See `AGENT_PM.md` for the complete project manager specification.

 ### Command Reference